Amira van Weegen

 Key Insights

-Office spaces are an underestimated cost factor: After personnel expenses, they account for 20-30% of total operating costs, especially in medium-sized companies in the DACH region.
+Office space is an underestimated cost factor: After personnel expenses, it accounts for 20-30% of total operating costs, especially for mid-sized companies in the DACH region.

-20-40% of spaces remain permanently unused: Many companies are still planning according to pre-Covid standards and lack reliable utilization data.
+20-40% of space remains permanently unused: Many companies still plan based on pre-COVID standards and have no reliable utilization data.

-Data-driven workplace analytics bring transparency: Tools like anny objectively show which spaces are used when, where vacancies exist, and which days have peak occupancy.
+Data-driven workplace analytics create transparency: Tools like anny objectively show which spaces are used when, where vacancies exist, and which days see peak utilization.

-Concrete cost savings are measurable: Data-driven space reduction can significantly reduce rent, energy, and operating costs.
+Tangible cost savings are measurable: With data-driven space reduction, rent, energy, and operating costs can be significantly reduced.

-Optimized spaces improve the work environment: Fewer empty rooms, more vibrant zones for collaboration and focus work increase employee satisfaction.
+Optimized spaces improve the work environment: Fewer empty rooms and more vibrant zones for collaboration and focused work increase employee satisfaction.

-Traditional space planning with rigid square meters per person and fixed long-term leases no longer fits with varying attendance rates.
-High fixed costs for rent, utilities, and cleaning meet high vacancy rates.
+Traditional space planning with fixed square meters per person and long-term lease agreements no longer fits fluctuating attendance levels.
+High fixed costs for rent, utilities, and cleaning meet high vacancy.

-This article is aimed at workplace managers, office managers, HR executives, facility managers, and CFOs who want to optimize their office costs through data-driven decisions.
+This article is aimed at Workplace Managers, Office Managers, HR leaders, Facility Managers, and CFOs who want to optimize their office costs through data-driven decisions.

 Common Pitfalls: How Office Spaces Are Still Being Wasted Today